 Our understanding of human-virus PPIs is highly biased towards a few well-studied viruses.
-For instance, only two viruses have more than 1,000 interactions listed in VirusMentha, namely Epstein-Barr Virus (EBV) with 1,766 and HIV-1 with 1,304 PPIs, respectively.
-Given the abundance of human host-viral interactions we collected protein interactions for a variety of viral families using the databases in Table 3.
-Notably, we found 5,495 interactions with human host proteins involving proteins of orthomyxoviridae.
-Such a set of interactions is mostly dominated by interactions that occurred between proteins of the human host and the Influenza A virus.
-Similarly, we found 5,423 interactions of herpesviridae, where most interactions were experimentally determined using the Herpes simplex virus.
-While our set provided 3,927 interactions of papillomaviridae with most interactions involving the human papilloma virus, 2,285 retroviral interactions were mostly provided by the HIV-1 virus.
-Pooling interactions of other virus families we obtained 1,193 interactions.
+For instance, only 5 viruses have more than 1,000 physical interactions listed in , namely influenza A with 3,746, Epstein-Barr Virus (EBV) with 3,163, HIV-1 with 2,540, herpesvirus 8 with 1,643, and hepatitis C with 1,082.
+The human papilloma viruses totaled 4,645 interactions across 29 different species.
+Given the abundance of human host-viral interactions we collected protein interactions for a variety of viral families using the databases in Table 3 (bold).
+Evidence for direct interactions of these top viruses varied, but was notably high for herpesvirus 8 (1,623 direct /1,643 physical) and HIV-1 (2,365 direct /2,540 physical) (Table 4).
+Numbers that follow are for physical interactions, total.
+Notably, we found 5,957 interactions with human host proteins involving proteins of orthomyxoviridae.
+Such a set of interactions is mostly dominated by interactions that occurred between proteins of the human host and the influenza A virus.
+Similarly, we found 4,645 interactions of papillomaviridae, where most interactions were experimentally determined using the Herpes simplex virus.
+While our set provided 3,748 interactions of orthomyxoviridae, with virtually all interactions involving the influenza A virus,, 2,998 retroviral interactions were mostly provided by the HIV-1 virus.
+Pooling interactions of other virus families with ≥ 100 PPIs, we obtained 3,578interactions.
+In addition, we obtained 462 interactions for virus families with fewer than 100 PPIs (not shown).
 In Fig. 1, we summarize the sets of human proteins that were targeted by different virus families and their substantial overlap.
 While these numbers are roughly similar, they represent vastly different genome sizes and virus diversity within families.
 For instance, HIV encodes only about 10 proteins with more than 100 interactions per protein.
 EBV, by comparison, encodes about 85 proteins leading to “only” 20 interactions per protein on average.
 Before we can even begin to interpret these interactions, we need to ask if it is biologically meaningful or even possible if a protein has >100 interactions (see below).
 It is also important to note that the extent of known human-virus PPIs often differs from the extent of known viral sequences.
 This is particularly true for recent viral outbreaks, such as Zika, and is largely due to the availability of next-gen sequencing.

 How reliable are published virus-host interactions?

+One means by which we have attempted to answer the question of reliability of publicly-available virus-host PPIs is through filtering for specific evidence of direct physical interaction, rather than just physical interaction.
+Around 50% of all virus-human PPIs may be indirect (Table 3, bold).
+Although for certain source databases the proportion of direct interactions was less than half (IntAct, MINT), for other the proportion was significantly higher, at around 70% (BioGRID, DIP).
+However, the reliability of the experimental techniques for detecting direct interactions also needs to be considered.

 Only a few studies exist that systematically validated human-virus interactions for their biochemical or even physiological validity.

 Among the first attempts to validate human virus-host interactions was our study of KSHV-human interactions (29).
 We predicted homologous interactions from experimental data in S. cerevisiae, Caenorhabditis elegans, and Drosophila melanogaster whenever at least one of them had interacting orthologs.
 Although this is a somewhat far-fetched approach, we predicted 20 interactions between 8 KSHV and 20 human proteins.
 Nineteen of these 20 virus-host interactions were tested by CoIP and an unexpectedly large percentage (13 out of 19, or 68%) were confirmed.